 Affirming in this moment that “Neutral is good”, I feel my shoulders drop, I feel my head and neck start to make small movements.
 Sometimes in the past, this sort of lack of affect has meant that I am depressed.
 So am I depressed?
 I have some concerns, but I don’t feel the burden of the world on my shoulders.
 I can notice some sadness, and some fear.
 But no depressive thoughts.
-I mean, I could conjure up some depressive thoughts easily enough and I might be able to find my way to depression, it’s an old friend.
+I could conjure up some depressive thoughts easily enough and I might be able to find my way to depression, it’s an old friend.
 But no, this does not seem to be depression.
 Neutral is good.
 I can learn to be comfortable here.
-Each of us can learn to be comfortable here, but we have to actively practice learning to be comfortable here, when all we’ve ever known has been constant intensity.
-Wishing you moments of respite, joy, and settling in your day.
+Each of us can learn to be comfortable here, but we have to actively practice learning to be comfortable in neutral, when all we’ve ever known has been constant intensity.
+I wish for you and for each of us moments of respite, joy, and settling in each day.

 Based on my experience, there are four categories of practitioners that a GHIA client might find themselves trying to work with:

 People who were never GHIA themselves but who have done enough personal and professional work so that they are still adept at working with GHIA patients.
 These are our heroes.
 They can be extraordinarily helpful through a huge portion of our healing and growth work.
 Note that my experience tells me that there is an eventual limit to how far a GHIA client can get with a non-GHIA practitioner.